Manouchehri/UnicornFig/README.md

 Further, you can see a full example of Uniorn's code generation in use in the [demo/code-gen](https://github.com/zsck/UnicornFig/tree/master/demo/code-gen) directory.

+It is advised that users read the `demo/code-gen/README.md` file to understand how the feature works and what its shortcomings are.

 ## Vim syntax highlighting

 For vim users, I've created an ftplugin, ftdetect, and syntax file for vim that provide reasonable syntax highlighting